NextKind/website/README.md

 # Contributing to the List of Post-Scarcity Related Efforts

 If you want to add something to the list, please fork this repository, edit the list file `/public/links/v1.json` and create a pull request with your changes.
-You can do that [](here).
+You can do that [on this link](https://github.com/NextKind/website/edit/main/public/links/v1.json).

 - Please order items alphabetically according to their title.
 - `icon` and `tags` are not mandatory but recommended.